unrealnerd/unrealnerd.github.io/_posts/2020-11-24-cobra-go-cli.md

 ![cobra-golang-cli](/img/cobra-golang-cli.jpg){:.coverimage}

 Getting work done the plain vanilla way is doing it in cli so I ended up here.
-Dont you love docker cli, github cli. who would'nt? most of the new cli's are built using golang [cobra framework](https://github.com/spf13/cobra).
+Don't you love docker cli, github cli. who wouldn't? most of the new cli's are built using golang [cobra framework](https://github.com/spf13/cobra).

 Let's try this out.
 In this example I will try to build a cli which will talk to DB like getting schema information from a postgres DB.
 For starters I recommend using [Cobra Generators](https://github.com/spf13/cobra#using-the-cobra-generator).